brew-stuff/homebrew-emacs/README.md

 like [flycheck][], [org-mode][] and [markdown-mode][] using `brew install`.

-I'm trying to use it as an alternative to the
+Like [Eric Davis](https://github.com/edavis), who I forked this from, I'm trying to use it as an alternative to the
 [builtin ELPA package manager][elpa] that ships with Emacs 24.
 The advantage is more customizable builds and a much better interface.